KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 (resuming-failed)=
 ### Resuming a failed or canceled build

-You can tell kde-builder to start building from a different module than it normally would.
-This can be useful when a set of modules failed, or if you canceled a build run in the middle.
+You can tell kde-builder to start building from a different project than it normally would.
+This can be useful when a set of projects failed, or if you canceled a build run in the middle.
 You can control this using the [--resume-from](#cmdline-resume-from) option and the [--resume-after](#cmdline-resume-after) option.